 A honest review of Plum, an AI Money Management app that helps you to set aside money automatically.

-I’m really excited to publish this article today and share with you my experiences with Plum, a free AI Assistant app designed to help people set money aside automatically, reduce bill expenses, and get an interactive breakdown of their finances.
+In this guide, we’re taking an in-depth look into Plum, a free AI Assistant app designed to help people set money aside automatically, reduce bill expenses, and get an interactive breakdown of their finances.

 **Note: The Wallet Moth is in an affiliate partnership with Plum and we have used affiliate links in this article – all opinions are my own.